 - Provide promotional materials and information to help raise awareness of domestic violence.

 If you have been a victim of domestic abuse you can access support by contacting Victims First or find your local domestic abuse service by searching in our directory.
-The type of support available could include a help line, practical or emotional support, face to face support, group work and/ or counselling to help you cope and recover from the impact of the crime.
+The type of support available could include a help line, practical or emotional support, face to face support, group work and/ or counselling to help you cope with the impact of crime and build resilience.

-More information on domestic abuse and ways you can get support can be found on the website below:
+More information on domestic abuse and ways you can get support can be found on the Reducing the Risk website